Skip to content

 Mid-autumn festival "yue"

-in 家团圆depicts a house with a pig (豕) inside.
-Since ancient Chinese was an agricultural society, livestock was the main property of each family, and the pig was the most common livestock.
+In 家团圆, 家 depicts a house with a pig (豕) inside.
+In ancient Chinese agricultural society, livestock was a family’s main property, and the pig was the most common livestock.

 mid-autumn festival "jia"

-The ancient form of is related to a three dimensional enclosure.
+The ancient form of 团 is related to a three-dimensional enclosure, symbolizing unity and togetherness.

 mid-autumn festival "tuan"

-The last character for 家团圆 –– is the most important, since it means “circle” and derives from a pictogram of a round enclosure (or it may be a round table with food on it).
+The last character for 家团圆, 圆, means “circle” and derives from a pictogram of a round enclosure or a round table with food on it, symbolizing completeness and reunion.

 mid-autumn festival "yuan"

-Ancient dancers commonly used hairy ornaments; thus, the ancient form of 舞 is in the shape of a dancer with hairy tails or dangling animal skins in both hands.
+Ancient dancers used hairy ornaments, and the ancient form of 舞 depicted a dancer with hairy tails or dangling animal skins in both hands.

 mid-autumn festival "wu"